polkadot-fellows/RFCs/text/000x-assethub.md

 The proposed change aims to enhance the user experience for artists, making Polkadot more accessible and user-friendly.

 ### Compatibility
-The change doesn't impact compatibility.
+The change does not impact compatibility as `redeposit` function is already implemented.

 ## Unresolved Questions
 None.